Ssuuna II of Buganda: Reign

 By the time of his death Kabaka Ssuuna II turned out to be one of the most ruthless of the Buganda kings.

 Ssuuna continued the Buganda's trade in ivory and slaves with Zanzibar and for a time allowed foreign traders mainly Zanzibaris and Arabs like Snay bin Amir (in 1852) and Ahmed bin Ibrahim (in 1844), in his kingdom.
-He eventually banned entry of all foreign traders in Buganda.
+The Arab traders supplied cloth (cotton and silk), firearms, ammunition, etc. However, the introduction of large quantities of cotton cloth gradually led to the decline in the use of Barkcloth.
+Barkcloth had been the main clothing worn by people in the region.
+Ssuuna eventually banned entry of all foreign traders in Buganda.

 Ssuuna increased Buganda's naval fleet and expansion in Lake Nnalubaale.

 The wars of conquest against the Kingdom's neighbors continued during his reign which led to an expansion of the territory of the Buganda Kingdom.